Felzow47/snatch-audio-mod/README.md

 As of v1.1, there are new settings that allow you to Snatch the best audio, best video, or (when both are disabled) snatch the default best combination up to 720p.

-and with the mp3 fix you can download audio only without import error with the mp4 audio (I would probably change it later by m4a)
+and with the mp3 fix you can download audio only without import error with the wav "auto renamer"
 ## Is this sketchy?

 I designed the tool I wanted to use because I was tired of relying on sketchy websites or programs I couldn't trust only to import fair use content into PPRO any way.
 If it were sketchy, I wouldn't be putting all the exposed source code on my Github profile with my real name, credentials, and contact information.
 I've nothing to hide and there will never be any kind of advertising or file injection via this tool provided it isn't modified and distributed by someone other than me.